docularxu/jenkins-x-arm-support/doc/Build kaniko-v0.20.0 on Arm64.md

 ENTRYPOINT ["/kaniko/executor"]
 ```

-Here is an example of what I used,You can refer to the following link:https://github.com/yyunk/jenkins-x-arm-support/blob/master/doc/knaiko/Dockerfile_kaniko
+Here is an example of what I used, you can refer to the following link:https://github.com/yyunk/jenkins-x-arm-support/blob/master/doc/knaiko/Dockerfile_kaniko